-The current available senescent cell biomarkers are limited, and their accuracy is not ideal, so the arrival of better biomarkers that can do a better job are a welcome addition to the field.
+The current available senescent cell biomarkers are limited, and their accuracy is not ideal, so better biomarkers that can do a better job are a welcome addition to the field.
 The current methods for detecting senescent cells leave a lot to be desired and have seen little innovation in the last decade or more.
 In order to develop effective repair-based therapies that address the aging processes, we need far better biomarkers that can accurately show that these interventions work.

 For example, CellAge, hosted with us at Lifespan.io, is developing a biomarker for senescent cells in order to help researchers more effectively quantify therapies that remove these cells.